ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-31-aws-data-storage.md

 - Cached = less to maintain local so cheaper outlay, frequently access to small amount of data

-- Stored = low latency for ALL data; snapshots can be used as a migration tool; better for traditional instance backup
+- Stored = low latency for ALL data with EBS Snapshots; snapshots can be used as a migration tool; better for traditional instance backup

 - Virtual Tape Library - fast access.
 1500 tape..